 Visit to the Notary

-It is not clear but it is believed that if you cannot personally visit the Notary your POA will be required to have passed a financial test to allow them to do this on your behalf.
-It is difficult to know how many Lawyers will be willing to undertake this to allow them to sign for a mortgage at completion so it must be assumed that no longer will a buyer be able to complete if they require a loan without making arrangement to travel themselves not only for day of completion but prior to this to visit the Notary.
+It is not clear.
+However it is believed that if you cannot personally visit the Notary your POA will be required to have passed a financial test.
+To allow them to do this on your behalf.
+It is difficult to know how many Lawyers will be willing to undertake this.Allowing them to sign for a mortgage at completion.It could be that no longer will a buyer be able to complete if they require a loan without making arrangement to travel themselves.
+Not only for day of completion.
+Also prior to this to visit the Notary.

-It will almost certainly increase the cost of the whole transaction higher Notary fees, flight costs and accommodation.
+It will almost certainly increase the cost of the whole transaction. higher Notary fees, flight costs and accommodation.

 Abilty to change currency of the loan

-One of the very grey aspects of the new legislation is where it refers to the allowing of a mortgagee to change at a later date the loan to a currency in which they get paid.
+One of the grey aspects of Spanish mortgage regulation.
+Is the allowing of a mortgagee to change the loan to a currency in which they get paid.

-It is assumed this part of the law was to tighten up and protect people who chose where it was on offer a multi currency loan.
-Because of the way in which it has been written the law appears to actually make this a requirement for anyone contracting an euro loan who getS paid in a different currency.
+Part of the law was to tighten up and protect people who chose multi currency loans.
+Because of the way in which it has been written.
+New law appears to make this a requirement for anyone contracting an euro loan.
+So affecting those who get paid in a different currency.

-A law designed to protect the consumer may in this instance have completely the opposite affect.
+A law designed to protect the consumer.
+May in this instance have completely the opposite affect.

-The Banks have not defined as yet the calculation that will be used but the calculation will be the same for every lender allowing for a more reasonable and clear like for like comparison.
+The Banks have not yet defined t the calculation that will be used.The calculation will be the same for every lender.
+Allowing for a more reasonable and clear like for like comparison.

-Bank accounts will also still be required but charges for these will now be included in the TAE.
+Bank accounts will still be required but charges for these will now be included in the TAE.

 The loan costs which the borrower must pick up have been reduced by the Law.
 Most lenders in anticipation of this have already adjusted to the new requirements.